Some items in this blog post have been gifted

 Finally, we put down a new rug in the hallway to freshen up the floor.
 We are considering taking out the carpet altogether and just having the tiled floor beneath the runner, but I wanted to live with the rug for a while before committing to tearing up the carpet!
 I love the chevron design of the rug, and the black and white looks great with the doodle wallpaper.

-I got the rug from the same store that I found my kitchen rug, as I know that the range at Benuta is hard wearing and great quality.
+I was gifted the rug by the same store that I found my kitchen rug, as I know that the range at Benuta is hard wearing and great quality.
 My kitchen rug still hasn’t been ruined in spite of all the comings-and-goings from the garden in wet weather so I knew that I could rely on this runner to survive everything that happens in my hallway.
 Well, at least the cats approve – I’m sure Cookie things she’s camouflaged against the monochrome now!

 What do you think of my new hallway design?
 I’m pleased with how much brighter the room appears to be now that the walls are white, and I’m delighted with the wallpaper – it’s not overpowering at all!
 Let me know what you think by leaving me a comment below or tweeting me @Cassiefairy.